The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Selection of the Sample of Galaxies

-The full sample contains 15,412 galaxies: 7,167 in GOODS-N and 8,245 in GOODS-S. Galaxies in the final sample have a median S/N of about 4.0 in F090W and 13.2 in F277W.
-For each galaxy in the full sample, its stellar mass and SFR are measured by fitting its combined HST+JWST SED (Section \ref{sec:masses}).
+The full sample contains 15,412 galaxies: 7,167 in GOODS-N and 8,245 in GOODS-S. Galaxies in the {full} sample have a median S/N of about 4.0 in F090W and 13.2 in F277W.
+For each galaxy in the sample, its stellar mass and SFR are measured by fitting its combined HST+JWST SED (section \ref{sec:masses}).
 About 8\% (1,195/15,412) of the full sample has spectroscopic redshifts.
 The distribution of the full sample in terms of redshift and stellar mass is shown in Figure \ref{fig:sample_completeness}.
-Individual galaxies are represented with small gray dots.
-The stellar mass completeness limit for each redshift bin is indicated with a light gray shaded region.
-Galaxies with spectroscopic redshifts are indicated with empty red squares.